Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: DAM Injection

 For each sentence containing at least one predicate with a single subject and a single object, we apply the DAM rules defined in Section~\ref{sec:design} to determine whether to insert case markers.
 We introduce two marker symbols for this purpose: an agent marker \Atag{}, which targets the subject argument, and a patient marker \Ptag{}, which targets the object argument.

 In addition to the 18 experimental conditions, we include two control settings for comparison: (i) an unperturbed baseline trained on the original corpus, and (ii) a fully perturbed condition that inserts both agent and patient markers on every eligible S--V--O frame irrespective of licensing.
-Each marker is inserted at the right edge of the recorded NP span,\footnote{In some languages, case markers are realized on the head of a phrase rather than at its edge.
-We do not model such head-marking configurations in the current setup. } preserving all original tokens and punctuation.
+Each marker is inserted at the right edge of the recorded NP span, preserving all original tokens and punctuation.

 Each processed sentence is assigned to exactly one of three buckets: \begin{itemize} \item \textbf{Affected}: the sentence contains at least one predicate--argument frame for which the DAM rule licenses and inserts one or more markers. \item \textbf{Unaffected}: the sentence contains at least one valid predicate--argument frame, but no marker is licensed by the rule. \item \textbf{Invalid}: the sentence contains no predicate--argument frame satisfying the structural criteria (e.g., missing subject or object, clausal object, or multiple objects).
 All conditions share the same \emph{Invalid} set. \end{itemize}